 De-selecting a table on the schema tab means the connector will not sync the table and the last sync date for this table won’t change until you select the table again.
 After selecting the table, the connector will sync data since the last sync date.

 NOTE: all metadata tables have a single cursor that is updated on each sync if at least one metadata table is selected.

 For metadata tables, we use two types of data sync:

 - An incremental sync runs on a customer-defined schedule and updates only data that has changed since the last sync.
-During the incremental sync, the connector uses the AdWords API Sync Service to retrieve the changed entities and track the last change timestamp.
+During the incremental sync, the connector uses the Google Ads API Change Status Service to retrieve the changed entities and track the last change timestamp.